laiyitming/wordpress-firebase-form/README.md

 3. firebaseStub.php
 - Copy them in /firebase-forms/lib folder
 - We are using this API to approve and reject contest entries from admin side.
-- To deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software please go through Licence section of API first
+- To deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software please go through Licence section of API first.
-- Go to https://github.com/select2/select2/blob/master/LICENSE.md, find and download select2.min.js file then paste it in WordPress-Plugins/firebase-forms/js folder
-- Go to https://github.com/select2/select2/blob/master/LICENSE.md, find and download select2.min.css file then paste it in WordPress-Plugins/firebase-forms/css folder

 ### Used Technologies
 1. Google Firebase: Realtime database, firebase functions, Firebase storage